Geography of Liberia: Physical geography

 Liberia extends from between 4.21°N and 8.34°N to 7.27°W and 11.31°W. It is roughly rectangular measuring about 510 km in length from northwest to southeast, with a width of about 275 km.
-The coastline is about 680 km, including river mouths ad inlets up to one kilometre wide.
+The coastline is about 680 km, including river mouths and inlets up to one kilometre wide.

 Drainage of the whole country is direct to the sea, with a series of short rivers flowing directly into the sea.
 These are, from west to east, the Mano River on the border with Sierra Leone, the Mafa River, the Lofa River, the Saint Paul River, the Mesurado River, the Farmington River, the Saint John River, the Timbo River, the Cestos River, the Sehnkwehn River, the Sinoe River, the Dugbe River, the Dubo River, the Grand Cess River and the Cavalla River on the border with Ivory Coast.

 In the west, the coast is low and sandy, but in the central and eastern parts of the country it is sandy and rocky and of moderate relief, frequently broken by the mouths of the rivers.
 The coastal plain varies in width, being narrow between Monrovia and Buchanan, but being much wider in the west and in the Cestos Valley in the centre, narrowing again in the eastern end of the country.

 Further inland the land rises, sometimes with escarpments, to a plateau some 300 to 400 m above sea level.
 This is divided by the river valleys and there are hilly ridges between some of the river valleys.
 The land rises further in the north and northwest of the country, with mountains that exceed 1000 m in several places, the highest point in the country being in the Wologizi Range at 1440 m.